Hanoch Hecht: Biography

 Hanoch Hecht is one of ten children to Shea and Bella Hecht, born in Brooklyn, NY.
 He grew up as a sixth generation Brooklynite and attended the Lubavitch Yeshiva Central School System, where he received a BA in rabbinical studies.
 He received his rabbinic ordination in São Paulo, Brazil.

 Hecht assumed rabbinical leadership at a very young age, starting with Chabad of Dutchess County where he is the director.
 The Chabad Dutchess House is designed to serve the students of the many colleges in Dutchess County.
 He then founded a modern orthodox style Chabad synagogue, the Rhinebeck Jewish Center, along with his wife Tzivie, where they head numerous programs that benefit the community on a daily basis.

 Hecht was chosen to be one of the 40 under 40 by the Dutchess County Chamber of Commerce in 2016.
 This acknowledgment chooses the 40 biggest shakers and doers under the age of 40.

 Six Minute Rabbi

 Hecht is also known as the Six Minute Rabbi.
-He is the innovator of the well-known Six Minute Rabbi Torah Class in which he teaches about the Jewish faith in a mere 6 concentrated minutes.
-This program is rapidly gaining a big following; particularly in the business world where time is of the essence.
-These Torah classes has gained much fan fare and has been written about in many Jewish publications for its innovations such as the Jewish week and Ami magazine.
+He is known for teaching about the Torah and Jewish faith in 6 minutes.
+These Torah classes have been written about in many Jewish publications such as the Jewish week and Ami magazine.